-I love this cleanser.
-I use it as a treatment cleanser when my skin is in need of help - whether because of acne breakouts, redness or just looking a little dull.
-It's a perfect morning after cleanser if you have over-indulged the night before - it feels detoxing without stripping.
-I have friends that use it as their cleanser of choice - as I mentioned before, I wouldn't use it as an everyday makeup removal cleanser - I'll stick to my oil remover and then go in with this - I want the properties of this to hit my skin, not remove my makeup.
+I enjoy this cleanser.
+I use it as a treatment cleanser when my skin is in need of help – whether because of breakouts, redness or just looking a little dull.
+It’s a perfect morning-after cleanser if you have over-indulged the night before – it feels deeply cleansing without stripping.
+I have friends that use it as their cleanser of choice – as I mentioned before, I wouldn’t use it as an everyday makeup removal cleanser – I’ll stick to my oil remover and then go in with this – I want the properties of this to hit my skin, not remove my makeup.

 Perfect for a slightly older skin that needs a boost.

 Packaging: 4/5 – glass pot – which seems to be appropriate for the ingredients – I couldn’t picture this in a tube

 Texture: 4/5 – works across the skin very nicely, non-foaming (joy) and absorbs slightly on application due to the clay – which I love

 Performance: – 4/5 – does what it says on the box